aloicerains/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. Programs obtains the last digit of integer variable
 2. Program prints lowercase alphabets using putchar
 3. Program prints both lower and uppercase using putchar
+4. Excluding q and e in in the loop of a-z